ladrians/RoboND-DeepRL-Project-P8/REPORT.md

 ### Agent Behavior

-For this case the Agent is a `dqnAgent` which is instanciated on the simulation.
+For this case the Agent is a `dqnAgent` which is instantiated on the simulation.
 The DQN agent is discrete so the network selects one output for every frame.
 This output (action value) can then be mapped to a specific action - controlling the arm joints.
 The `updateAgent()` method, receives the action value from the DQN, and decides to take that action.
 There are two possible ways to control the arm joints:

  * Velocity Control
  * Position Control